 Don’t be afraid to pick and choose which elements you want in your own dress!
 That’s the fun of being Asian-American. :)

-There is no one color associated with qipaos, but for Chinese weddings, red is the way to go.
+Chinese wedding dress colors matter.
+While there is no one color specifically associated with qipaos, for Chinese weddings, red is the way to go.

-One great way to add some additional color to your modern qipao is to use a different color for the trimming around the collar, sleeves and pankou knots.
+One great way to add some additional color to your modern qipao is to use a different color for the trim around the collar, sleeves, and pankou knots (frog buttons).
 Here is an example of a red qipao with gold trim.

-You can also incorporate a different color accent into your fabric or floral patterns.
+You can also incorporate a different color accent or florals into your cheongsam pattern fabric.
 Gold, white, blue, purple, and pink are all popular secondary qipao colors.

 It is an unfolded, upright collar that goes around the neck and typically is two to five centimeters in height.
 For comfort, most are around 3-4cm.